rpietro/nof1_arXiv/nof1_arxiv.md

 N-of-1 trials are cross-over trials where the randomization is conducted at the subject rather than the group level.
 This modification has a number of important implications, among them:

-1. Data from individual subjects can be analyzed on their own
+1. Data from individual subjects can be analyzed on their own - subjects are their own control, often times improving statistical power and reducing the final study sample size <!-- ref -->
 2. When putting together data from multiple N-of-1 trials, the synthesis is made following meta-analysis principles
 3. Similar to cross-over trials, the design will have to carefully consider issues such as carry-over effect, period effects, intra-subject correlation
 4. Since N-of-1 trials are randomized controlled trials, most of the principles applicable to parallel trials also apply to N-of-1, and so the [CONSORT statement](http://www.consort-statement.org/) has to be observed, obviously with modifications.

 Although this design has a number of potential application within research focused on Personalized Lifelong Learning, educational trials making of an N-of-1 design are few and scattered.
+This undertilization is likely related to the lack of knowledge about this design as well as the belief that educational trials necessarily have strong carryover effects that would prevent their use in education.
+In other words, when randomizing a student to learning through educational method A and later assigning that same student to educational method B, method A will necessarily influence or carryover to method B.

-The objective of this review is therefore to cover the basic principles behind N-of-1 trial design applied to online educational trials, covering practical implementation suggestions and also outlining a first iteration of a structure for their semantic representation.
+In response to these two issues, the objective of this review is, first to cover the basic principles behind N-of-1 trial design applied to online educational trials, addressing practical implementation suggestions and also outlining a first iteration for the desing of a structure for their semantic representation.
+Second, we will attempt to dismiss the belief that carryover effects are spread across all educational trials and instead pin-point situations where they are more or less likely to occur.

 <!-- https://docs.google.com/file/d/0B4Ke-17mTW1_MW1vRnFYcEdBbzMtM09IaUdCeEZvVmkwVTNJ/edit -->